Skip to main content

 Access Token

-Picture showing the access token from Keycloak being used in Hasura
+Picture showing the access token from Casdoor being used in Hasura